beeware/briefcase/docs/reference/commands/package.rst

 .. admonition:: Packaging tool requirements

-    Building installers for some platforms depends on the build tools for the platform you're targetting being available on the platform you're using.
+    Building installers for some platforms depends on the build tools for the platform you're targeting being available on the platform you're using.
     For example, you will only be able to create iOS applications on macOS.
-    Briefcase will check for any required tools, and will report an error if the platform you're targetting is not supported.
+    Briefcase will check for any required tools, and will report an error if the platform you're targeting is not supported.

 Options
 =======